FAQ

 Technical Information

 The EF SET works best on the latest version of Chrome, but it will also work on the latest versions of Safari, Firefox, and many other browsers.
 If you want to be certain you'll have a smooth test taking experience, we recommend using Chrome and ensuring that your computer is charged or plugged in and your internet connection will be stable throughout your test session.
+The EF SET will work on connections faster than 3G but if you are concerned about the speed or stability of your connection, we recommend taking the 2-skill test only, as this format is more tolerant of connection problems.

 Unfortunately, if you get a fatal error and your test session is cancelled, your results will not be saved.
-The EF SET must be completed in a single session and we do not allow people to pick up where they left of if they were unable to finish a test for any reason.
+The EF SET must be completed in a single session and we do not allow people to pick up where they left off if they were unable to finish a test for any reason.
 We do log all errors and keep a close eye on those logs to find bugs and repair them quickly.
 If you decide to retake the exam after getting an error, you should be able to do so from the same device.